Tiny-Home-Consulting/Dependiject/.github/ISSUE_TEMPLATE/feature-request.md

 ## Value

 <!--
     Why should it be part of this library?
-Explain the benefits of adding this to Dependiject instead of another library or the app code.
+Explain the benefits of adding this to Dependiject.
 -->

 [1]: https://github.com/Tiny-Home-Consulting/Dependiject/issues?q=is%3Aissue